openforcefield/open-forcefield-data/README.md

 1. Pull full ThermoML archive

-2. Discard known erroneous data (see python files for specific paeper)
+2. Discard known erroneous data (j.fluid.2013.12.014 the only one I know of now)

 3. Define properties of interest to pass filter